carbon-language/carbon-lang/docs/design/structs.md

 referenced positionally.

 Carbon supports both named, or "nominal", and unnamed, or "anonymous", struct types.
-Named struct types are all distinct, but unnamed types are equal if they have the same list of members.
-Unnamed struct literals may be used to initialize or assign values to named struct variables.
+Nominal struct types are all distinct, but anonymous types are equal if they have the same list of members.
+Anonymous struct literals may be used to initialize or assign values to named struct variables.

 ## Use cases